 One gunbattle was fought around a mosque in Kruesei district of Pattani where the militants were holed up, he said.
 Pattani, Yala and Narathiwat are the only Muslim majority provinces in predominantly Buddhist Thailand.
 Muslims there have long complained of discrimination in jobs and education.
 They also say their culture and language are being subjugated by the Buddhist Thais, and cite as an example the state schools, which teach in Thai language.
 Muslims in the south speak Yawi, a dialect of Malay, spoken in the neighboring Malaysia.
 The central government policies have been the source of a decades old separatist struggle, which subsided after an amnesty in the late 1980s, but exploded again this year with the Jan.
 4 raid on an army arsenal and the torching of 21 schools.
 Four soldiers were killed in the arsenal attack.
+The Observer CAMPUS NEWS Wednesday, April 28, 2004

 Eldred

 continued from page 1

 1997 after 18 years at the College of St. Catherine in St. Paul, Minn., where she served in a variety of administrative roles.
 Eldred became the 10th president of Saint Mary's and was the first laywoman to hold the position.

-Since becoming president, has Eldred worked to maintain the institution's position as the nation's premier Catholic women's college.
-During her
+Since becoming president.
+Eldred has worked to maintain the institution's position as the nation's premier Catholic women's college

-time at Saint Mary's, Eldred instituted many positive changes for the future.
+During her time at Saint Mary's, Eldred instituted many positive changes for the future.
 She was particularly instrumental in creating the Center for Women's Intercultural Leadership in 2001, the result of a \$12 million

 grant from the Lilly Endowment.
-In 2000, Eldred helped develop the College's Master Plan, which calls for many changes to the campus in attempt to fit students' ever changing needs.
+In 2000, Eldred helped devel-op the College's Master Plan, which calls for many changes to the campus in attempt to fit students' ever changing needs.
 Ground-breaking for Dalloway's coffee house and the Welcome Center took place in spring 2000.
 In April 2002, construction began on the new Noble Family Dining

-"She [Eldred] exudes the mission of Saint Mary's wherever she goes and can articulate it quickly and concisely."

-Sara Mahoney student trustee
+Hall

+Last summer,

-Hall.
-Last summer, groundbreaking took place
+groundbreaking took place

 for the first

 phase of an oncampus student apartment

 complex that

 will be occupied by seniors

 in the fall.